zehra47/Recipes/README.md

 <h1>heading</h1>  -  Element

-Each element has opening and closing Tag <h1> and </h1> respectively in the above example Some tags have attributes
+Each element has opening and closing Tag
+Some tags have attributes

 There different types of tags in HTML